dead-claudia/thallium/CONTRIBUTING.md

 - `fixtures` - This contains the fixtures for the various tests.
     - Some of the `test` files are mirrored in [CoffeeScript](http://coffeescript.org/) within `fixtures/large-coffee` to help aid in more real-world usage.
 These are very explicitly and clearly labeled on the top, so it should be very hard to miss if you're looking at those files.

+- `scripts` - This contains various development scripts.
+It's generally uninteresting unless you like looking at shell scripts.

-- `scripts` - This contains various development/test-related utilities, including the mocks.
-Here's a few globals exported from `scripts/globals.js` you might appreciate knowing about:
+- `test-util` - This contains various test-related utilities, including the mocks.
+Here's a few globals exported from `test-util/globals` you might appreciate knowing about:

     - `Util.push(array, keep = false)` - A Thallium reporter that accepts an array destination to push its reports into.
 Set `keep` to `true` if you want to retain the original `duration` and `slow` speeds.
-    - `Util.n(type, path, value, {duration, slow})` - Create a reporter node of a given type, path, value, duration, and slow time.
-The latter is an object because they're almost always either not there or both there, treated as a pair.
+    - `Util.n.*` - Create a report node of a given type.
     - `Util.p(name, index)` - Create a path node with a given name and index.

     These are most frequently used for testing reporter output for whatever reason, and the latter two are usually locally aliased.